Master’s Degree in Cybersecurity

 3 Credits

 This course focuses on server administration, including an advanced study of memory systems and their protection mechanisms, kernel space, process monitoring, intrusion detection for file systems, disk quotas, user monitoring, permission administration, operating system policies for organizations, disk administration, and denial-of-service attacks.
-It also familiarizes students with the actions they can take to protect both web applications as well as mobile apps for smartphones, tablets, and laptops.
+It also familiarizes you with the actions you can take to protect both web applications as well as mobile apps for smartphones, tablets, and laptops.

 Network Security and Intelligent Threat Analysis